 Opening hours:

-Tuesday to Friday—1pm to 7pm, Saturday to Monday—10am to 9pm
+Tuesday to Friday—1:00pm to 7:00pm, Saturday to Monday—10:00am to 9:00pm

 6. Aqua Adventure

-Aqua Adventure is the newest addition to Singapore’s list of waterpark getaway destinations.
+Aqua Adventure is the newest addition to Singapore’s list of water park getaway destinations.
 The park is located at HomeTeamNS Bedok and only opened its doors this year in February.

-The indoor water park boasts Singapore’s longest waterslide, measuring 114m, called the BlackHole Aqua Tube.
+The indoor water park boasts Singapore’s longest indoor waterslide, measuring 114m, called the BlackHole Aqua Tube.
 Those who prefer to take it a little easier can relax in the park’s Laze Pool, a unique blend of the typical lazy river and wave pool ride.

 The one-of-a-kind park also has a five-lane climbing wall, a rare find in a water park, called the Clockwork Towers.
 For competitive souls, race your friends or siblings up the interactive walls to the buzzer at the top to see who can complete the course in the fastest time.